Main Types of Catamarans Used in the Shipping World

-A catamaran is a boat that has two hulls instead of a single hull which the traditionally designed one-hulled boats have.
-Catamarans were designed to be fishing boats though their use has increased and widened manifold in today’s times.
-The following points will enable to understand the boat and its types very clearly.
+A catamaran is a boat with two hulls instead of a monohull which the traditionally designed sailing boats have.
+They were designed to be fishing boats though their use has increased today.
+Generally, they have more interior space, saloons and cabins than a conventional sailing vessel.

-The catamaran was first created by the fishing community ‘Paravas’ in Tamil Nadu in the 17th century.
-The main feature of these boats was the fact that they had two hulls which offered a lot of stability and balance as compared to the other fishing boats of that era.
-This concept of two-hulled boats was adopted by the British and then made popular across the world.
+The fishing community ‘Paravas’ in Tamil Nadu first created the catamaran in the 17th century.
+The main feature of these boats was that they had two hulls which offered a lot of stability and balance compared to the other fishing boats of that era.
+This concept of two-hulled boats was adopted by the British and then made famous across the world.

 Some of the main types of catamarans can be elaborated as follows:

 These catamarans are also known as luxury catamarans or ferry catamarans.
 This is because they offer the best possible luxury to the passengers who take a trip in such ferries.
 And the addition of engines has made such ferries even more attractive to the crowd.

 Also, the space between the two hulls is filled by a cockpit, a main cabin and netting for relaxing in the sun.
 Their size and stability is the reason for their popularity.
 With two hulls, there is enormous space on a catamaran above and below the decks, which provides comfort on sailing vacation.
 Hence, they are preferred by vacationers for their unique characteristics.